What, there's like a secret base hidden underneath a major London landmark?

 Houses of Parliament

-Shortly after regenerating, the Eleventh Doctor nearly crashed into the Houses of Parliament whilst dangling from the TARDIS, almost colliding with the clock tower. ('The Eleventh Hour', 2010).
+Shortly after regenerating, the Eleventh Doctor almost crashed into the Houses of Parliament whilst dangling from the TARDIS, almost colliding with the clock tower ('The Eleventh Hour', 2010).

 Fictional museum which held the Cup of Athelstan until it was stolen by art thief Lady Christina de Souza ('Planet of the Dead', 2009).
 It also temporarily displayed the work of Clyde Langer at the same time that Leonardo Da Vinci's famous Mona Lisa painting was on display.
 The Mona Lisa escaped her painting and trapped people inside other paintings.
 (The Sarah-Jane Adventures: 'Mona Lisa's Revenge' 2009).